 Key Contributions

-• One of the first large-scale empirical mappings of TV–Twitter hybrid practices in an Italian national election cycle.
+• One of the first large-scale empirical mappings of TV–Twitter hybrid practices in an Italian national election context.

-• Operationalizes Carpentier, Dahlgren, and Pasquali’s distinction between participation in and through the media for second-screen Twitter practices, refining Wohn and Na’s typology.
+• Operationalizes Carpentier, Dahlgren, and Pasquali’s distinction between participation in and through the media for second-screen Twitter, adapting Wohn and Na’s typology.

-• Demonstrates a reproducible mixed-method workflow integrating firehose-level Twitter capture, per-minute metrics, peak detection, stratified sampling, and content analysis of tweets paired with the corresponding on-air scene.
+• Develops a mixed-method workflow linking firehose-level Twitter capture, peak detection, stratified sampling, and content analysis of tweets paired with their corresponding on-air scene.

-• Releases an open dataset of episodes and metrics to support replication.
+• Releases an open dataset of episodes and per-minute engagement metrics on figshare for replication.

-• Advances hybrid-media-systems theory by showing how broadcast logic continues to structure networked political talk.
+• Contributes to hybrid-media-systems theory by showing empirically how TV logic continues to structure networked political talk.

 Methods